T-jegou/myTravelNotebook/README.md

-# MyTravelBook
+# MyTravelNotebook
 ## _Write, Store and share your vacation stories_

-MyTravelBook is a side-project based on a simple idea, design from scrath an API with go and go-swagger aim to understand the fundamentals of Rest principles and some extra tools to create a complete backend solution.
+MyTravelNotebook is a side-project based on a simple idea, design from scrath an API with go and go-swagger aim to understand the fundamentals of Rest principles and some extra tools to create a complete backend solution.

 In order to challenge myself by adding some complexity but meanwhile create a better fault-tolerant tool, I decided to add an ORM (GORM), a logger (logrus), a http middleware (negroni) and some other cools stuff to to increase skills in Golang ecosysteme.